AmitMandliya/constable-github-action/results.md

 ### Design for Constable 2.0
   1. Consider code coverage of the repository.
   2. Check for a balanced text:graph ratio.
   3. Factors like Style Checkers, Code Formatters, Automated Analysis tools and setup.sh should be tracked.
+A stretch goal here can be: provide a dropdown having an exhaustive set of files and attributes of a GitHub repository so that the user can select all the factors he wants to track personally.
   4. Along with presence of files, content of the files is also important.
 Therefore, it should have a mechanism to rate content in the files.
   5. Weights of the files tracked by Constable currently need to be readjusted.
+A stretch goal for this project can be: provide a setting where user can             dynamically assign weights to all these files.
   6. Number of PR, Issues and average closing times are important.
 But description of issues and PRs are equally important if not less.
   7. Take in account the present badges on the repository for the grade calculation.
   8. Existence of an active chat channel is really helpful.

 ### Threats to Validity
 * Experimental mortality - The subjects might lose interest till they get to the last reposiotry and select any random option